cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 When driving, one trick is to drive in a loop that gets you reversed against the previous traffic flow a couple of times and look for reoccurring cars; another trick is to pull into a gas station, look for who pulls off (probably in an adjacent area) in a position to monitor you, and then leave in a way that you can see if that car begins following you again.

-In general, surveillance detection routes need to be long and complex...
-But not *look* like you're trying to loose or identify your tail.
+In general, surveillance detection routes need to be long and complex… But not *look* like you're trying to loose or identify your tail.
 The goal is to identify the adversary using TEDD:

 * TIME: Do you see the same people/car repeatedly?
 * ENVIRONMENT: Do you see the same people/car in multiple locations?